There is already a significant amount of documentation on installing a Shibboleth SP notably:

 For RHEL version 8 and above, Rocky Linux is a supported alternative.

-Install latest version via yum
+Install latest version via yum:

 yum install shibboleth

-in the certificate matches the hostname the service provider is being registered under.
-If this is an alias and your system thinks of itself with a different hostname, we recommend you instead generate a new certificate with the correct hostname: run the following, substituting the externally visible hostname for sp.example.org
+If this is an alias and the system internally uses a different hostname, we recommend you instead generate a new certificate with the correct hostname.

 cd /etc/shibboleth